Monday, 29 April 2013

 The file must be called heightmap.tga.

-Drag heightmap.tga into Topia's documents folder, run the game and now, while editing your world, an 'import' button will appear in the Edit menu.
+Run the game and now, while editing your world, an 'import' button will appear in the Edit menu.

 In 8 bit monochrome mode the colour of the greyscale image corresponds to the height above sea level, in a colour image the red channel is the height above sea level.